rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/_index.md

 - Fully configure RKE2 clusters within Rancher
 - Choose CNI options Calico, Cilium, and Multus in addition to Canal

-The RKE2 provisioning also includes installing RKE2 on Windows clusters.
+The RKE2 provisioning also includes installing RKE2 on clusters with Windows nodes.
 Windows features for RKE2 include:

 - Windows Containers with RKE2 powered by ContainerD
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI